 Hook Norton Low Carbon divides its activity between helping individual householders improve the environmental performance of their homes through advice and low cost loans, and funding larger projects in the community.
 Generation of electricity through solar PV has been part of our strategy from the beginning, and we have PV installations on the village school and the baptist church.
-Our latest project is on a larger scale, and has some significant and interesting features.
+Our latest projects are on a larger scale, and has some significant and interesting features.

 Banbury Plant Hire is based at Ferris Hill Farm at the northern edge of Hook Norton, and a core part of their business is skip hire and site clearance, and in the modern world, this means recycling, and they now recycle 100% of the material that comes in via skips.
 Recycling on this scale requires separation and sorting of the materials, and although a lot of this is done by hand, they also have a large machine that looks somewhat like a huge bus (see the photos and you’ll understand) that does a lot of the work.
-This machine runs on electricity, and until the connections are made, that electricity was coming from large scale generators – not the most “green” solution.
+This machine runs on electricity, and until the grid connections were made, that electricity was coming from large scale generators – not the most “green” solution!

 The adjoining open sided barn has a south facing roof, with no shading, so is the ideal place to put solar PV panels: